kyma-project/cli/docs/gen-docs/kyma_run_function.md

 ## Synopsis

-Use this command to run a Function in Docker from local sources
+Use this command to run a Function in Docker from local sources.

 ```bash
 kyma run function [flags]